 Our Interactive Seasonality Chart lets you interactively determine how frequently a stock rises during each month of the year.

 The idea is that certain stocks perform better during particular months of the year.
-This tool will allow you to confirm whether or not those kind of “seasonal” effects happen for any ticker symbol in our database.
+This tool will allow you to confirm whether or not these kinds of “seasonal” effects happen for any ticker symbol in our database.

-In the example above, each histogram bar represents a different month of the year.
-The height of each bar is determined by the percentage of years that the stock ($SPX in this case) has risen during that month.
+In Histogram mode, a seasonality chart has a histogram bar for each month of the year.
+The height of each bar is determined by the percentage of years that the stock ($SPX in the example above) has risen during that month.
 The number at the bottom of each column is the average gain/loss for that month.
 The slider at the bottom of the chart lets you change the chart's timeframe.
-In addition to “Histogram” mode, there are two other modes for viewing the underlying data - “Separate Scales” and “Same Scale.”
-Here's what they look like:

 There are several important sections of the Interactive Seasonality Chart page: